sectorsedgecommunity/mapping-docs/docs/json/particles.md

             "Max": 1000
         },

-        // [Soltrium] Minimum and max decay speed (i.e. every frame the particle's scale is multiplied by 0.93)
+        // [Soltrium] Minimum and maximum multiplier for every frame the particle's scale is multiplied by
         // When N particles are spawned, their decay values are evenly spread out across this range,
         // i.e. if 3 particles are spawned, the 1st will lose 7% scale each frame, the 2nd will lose 6% scale each frame and the 3rd will lose 5% scale each frame
         "Decay": {